-Witch hunts and gender violence in Papua New Guinea and in Anthropology
+Witch hunts in Papua New Guinea, in Anthropology, and after #MeToo

 Since 2015 I have spent 9 months in Papua New Guinea's Simbu Province collecting oral history testimonies of persons accused of witchcraft, their torturers, and the masterminds of recent witch hunts.
-I am currently developing a feminist analysis of witch hunts (termed "Operations" in Tok Pisin, Melanesia's creole) as ritual innovations that arise from the encounter between local and colonial patriarchal sovereignties, exacerbating misogynistic violence.
-This research is very much in progress!
+I am currently writing a book that develops a post #MeToo feminist understanding of witch hunts.

 Back to Brazil, Amazonianist anthropology and feminism